DÉCOUVRIR MOUGINS

 Vaste Horizon hotel

-It was in this old hotel that, one fine morning in 1936, Picasso left his suitcases and fell in love with Mougins.
-He brought Paul Eluard, Jean Cocteau, Man Ray and Rosemonde Gérard with him and together they worked out a future full of new modes of expression in front of the beauty of the Lérins islands.
-The story goes that one night when the genius took hold of him, Picasso painted the entire walls of his room.
-Unfortunately, the artist was unknown and the hotel owner was very unhappy and forced him to repair the outrage.
+It was in this former hotel, one fine morning in 1936, that Picasso set down his suitcases and first fell in love with Mougins.
+He took Paul Eluard, Jean Cocteau, Man Ray and Rosemonde Gérard with him, and together, against the beauty of the Lérins islands, they created a future filled with new modes of expression.
+The story goes that one night, when the genius took hold of him, Picasso painted the entire walls of his bedroom.
+Alas, the artist was unrecognized, and the disgruntled hotel owner forced him to make amends.

 Read more

-A few pots of white paint did the trick.
-This did not discourage Picasso who settled permanently in Mougins, near the Chapelle Notre-Dame-de-Vie where he ended his days.
-Continue your visit by walking up towards the village towards the Place des Patriotes.
+A few cans of white paint did the trick.
+This did not discourage Picasso, who settled permanently in Mougins, near the Chapelle Notre-Dame-de-Vie, where he ended his life.
+Continue your visit by heading back up towards the village towards Place des Patriotes.
 At the fountain, turn left into rue Commandeur.

 Rue Commandeur

-This street was laid out in the glacis that surrounded the Village.
-Here you can admire an art studio before reaching the Place du Lieutenant Isnard again.
-From this square, you used to enter the town via the Sarrazine Gate and the Isnard Gate.
-The latter, demolished in the 18th century, was located at the top of the present Rue du Colonel Roustan.
+This street was laid out in the glacis that encircled the Village.
+Here you can admire an art studio before returning to the Place du Lieutenant Isnard.
+From this square, you used to enter the town via the Porte Sarrazine and the Porte des Isnardons.
+The latter, demolished in the 18th century, was located at the top of today’s Rue du Colonel Roustan.

 Rue du Colonel Roustan

 In the Middle Ages, it was the end of the road coming from Grasse and passing by the old fountain.
-It was named after “Colonel Roustan”, a Mougin hero who lived in the villa “Santa Lucia”.
-This residence also housed Roland Petit, Zizi Jeanmaire, Yves Saint Laurent, Paul Anka… On the way up, you walk along the remains of the old rampart and the covered way, to arrive at Place des Mûriers.
+It was named after “Colonel Roustan”, a Mougin hero who lived in the “Santa Lucia” villa.
+The house was also home to Roland Petit, Zizi Jeanmaire, Yves Saint Laurent and Paul Anka… On the way up, you’ll pass along the remains of the old ramparts and covered walkway, to arrive at Place des Mûriers.

 Place des Mûriers